 - Pour carbonated water on the ant mound.

 - Mix vinegar and water as an ant mound killer.

 - Flatten and compact ant mounds to drive out ants.

-Each of these methods is effective at killing ants and driving them from your yard.
+Each of these methods is effective at killing ants and driving them from your entire yard.
 We’ll review the benefits and drawbacks of each below, so you can get started eliminating ants right away.